-Users familiar with a.db's source screen "instruction" mode may want to make use of the NightView display command to aid in assembly-level debugging.
+Users may want to make use of the NightView display command to aid in assembly-level debugging.

 You may set the display command to disassemble several instructions around the current program counter whenever the debugger hits a breakpoint.

 '''

 display/3i $pc

 '''